apache/spark/docs/sql-ref-ansi-compliance.md

 The behavior of some SQL functions can be different under ANSI mode (`spark.sql.ansi.enabled=true`).
   - `size`: This function returns null for null input under ANSI mode.
-  - `element_at`: This function throws `ArrayIndexOutOfBoundsException` if using invalid indices under ANSI mode.
+  - `element_at`: This function throws `ArrayIndexOutOfBoundsException` if using invalid indices.
-  - `elt`: This function throws `ArrayIndexOutOfBoundsException` if using invalid indices under ANSI mode.
+  - `elt`: This function throws `ArrayIndexOutOfBoundsException` if using invalid indices.

+### SQL Operators

+The behavior of some SQL operators can be different under ANSI mode (`spark.sql.ansi.enabled=true`).
+  - `GetArrayItem`: This operator throws `ArrayIndexOutOfBoundsException` if using invalid indices.

 ### SQL Keywords